Bvngee/bvngee.com/src/content/blog/non-native-docker-images-binfmt-qemu.md

 With user mode emulation, QEMU emulates only the CPU of an non-native binary, allowing, for example, a powerpc or armv6 binary to be run on an x86_64 machine.
-This uses performant dynamic binary translation for instruction sets, syscall translation (fixes endianness and pointer-width mismatches), signal handling and threading emulation (basically magic).
-Notably it's much faster than system emulation, which emulates the kernel, peripheral devices, and more.
+This uses dynamic binary translation for instruction sets, syscalls (fixing endianness and pointer-width mismatches), signal handling and threading emulation - in other words, basically magic.
+Notably it's much faster than system emulation, which has to emulate the kernel, peripheral devices, and more.

 As I mentioned earlier, our goal is to emulate the docker build process so we can generate non-native container images; i.e., `docker build -t my-container .`